google/oauth2l/README.md

 $ brew install oauth2l
 ```

-Note that new releases may not be immediately available via homebrew because
+Note that new releases may not be immediately available via Homebrew because
 updating is a manual process.

 ### Docker